MGT 490 - Management Internships Application

-- Junior standing and completion of MGT 210 and 6 additional hours of Management courses.
+- Junior Standing, admitted in to major, and completion of MGT210 and 6 additional hours of Management courses.

 - Cumulative GPA of 2.5 or higher.

-To be fully considered for an internship, student must submit a proposal fully describing the learning experiences, responsibilities, and activities the Practicum in Management will provide that is deserving of college credit.
-The proposal must be approved before the student can be enrolled in the MGT 490 Internship class.
+To be fully considered for internship credit, student must complete the Handshake application, which includes a proposal fully describing the learning experiences, responsibilities, and activities the Practicum in Management will provide that is deserving of college credit.
+The proposal/full job description must be approved before the student can be enrolled in the MGT490 Internship course.